SolPOCandCo/SolPOC/README.md

 COPS can be used for sevaral purposes, but not limited :
 - antireflective coatings for human eye vision, PV cells or solar thermal application
 - coatings for radiative cooling
-- coatings for optical instrument
+- coatings for optical instruments
-- dielectric / Bragg mirror
+- dielectric / Bragg mirrors
 - low-e coatings (for solar control glass) for building application
-- reflective coatings, using metalic or dielectric coating
+- reflective coatings, using metalic or dielectric layers
-- selective coatings for solar thermal applications
+- selective coatings for solar thermal applications (absorb the solar spectrum without radiative losses)
-- PV mirrors
+- PV mirrors for PV/CSP or PV/CST applications

 See the tutorial folder for more details.